 A vacation can go downhill quickly if your money, passport, or personal items get stolen.
-Unsuspecting tourists have long been the target of thieves—being aware of this in advance can keep your vacation from “getting stolen”.
+Unsuspecting tourists have long been the target of thieves.
+Being aware of this in advance can keep your vacation from “getting stolen”.
 Oftentimes thieves work in groups, and they will even use children, pregnant women, or women holding babies as a distraction.
-They may come across as the “friendly local”…just trying to help you out.
+They may come across as the “friendly local” who is just trying to help you out.

 Thieves come in all shapes and sizes.
 They may be well-dressed, attractive, scary looking, or appear poverty stricken.
 Be cautious and do not be too trusting of strangers.